Swedish Model Anna Nystrom Bursts Out Of Nude Tank

 Fans who simply can’t get enough of the blonde bombshell should make sure to check out her YouTube channel.
 While she still only has about 100,000 followers on YouTube, in comparison to her 8.1 million on Instagram, she’s building an audience there as well.

 Her videos cover a wide variety of topics.
-One video from four months ago featured a full day of eating and grocery haul to fill her followers in on what she eats to get her insane body.
-She has also posted quite a few travel vlogs from her time, a Q & A, a vide of her conquering her fear and going skydiving and much more.
+One video from four months ago featured a full day of eating and a grocery haul to fill her followers in on what she eats to get her insane body.
+She has also posted quite a few travel vlogs, a Q & A, a video of her conquering her fear of going skydiving, and much more.